wbenb/wbenb.github.io/_posts/2016-08-14-power-supply.markdown

 ---

 ## Purpose
-While working on electronics sometime I have to power many different devices, such as small microprocessors, battery chargers, motors.
-Most of the time I need to make room on a power strip to plug in the bulky wall adapter for each device.
-However some things, such as motors, dont have a easy way to plug in a power supply, they require a seperate power supply with bare wires going to the proper terminals.
+While working on electronics, there is a need to power many different devices, such as small microprocessors, battery chargers, motors.
+Most of the time, I need to make room on a power strip to plug in a bulky wall adapter for each device.
+However, some devices, such as motors, dont have an easy way to plug in a power supply.
+They require a separate power supply with bare wires going to the proper terminals.
 I realized that we had a spare power supply from an old computer around the house, so I designed and built a device that allows me to use the PC power supply to power many different devices with different power requirements for quick and easy testing.

 ## Parts
 * Hammond Plastic Project Box